macconnolly/ha-lighting-manager/COMPREHENSIVE_IMPLEMENTATION_PLAN.md

 ## Key Design Decisions

 1. **No Prescriptive Layers**: Users create whatever layers they need
+2. **Coordinator as Single Source of Truth**: All layer state lives in the coordinator, switches are just views
-2. **Pure Calculation**: Calculator has no side effects, completely testable
+3. **Pure Calculation**: Calculator has no side effects, completely testable
-3. **Event-Driven**: Changes trigger recalculation automatically
+4. **Event-Driven**: Changes trigger recalculation automatically
-4. **Total Visibility**: Every decision is observable via switch entities and sensors
+5. **Total Visibility**: Every decision is observable via switch entities and sensors
-5. **Atomic Operations**: All lights in a zone update together
+6. **Atomic Operations**: All lights in a zone update together
+7. **Store-Based Persistence**: Coordinator state saved to `.storage` for recovery

 ## Success Metrics